Learn how to build closet shelves for any closet in your home. These DIY closet shelves are inexpensive and easy to

 It needed to have lots of shelf space for storing toys, shoes, clothes, etc. and my two and four year olds needed to be able to reach as many of the shelves as possible.
 (I definitely want to encourage them getting out and putting away their own clothing!)

-On the other hand, I also wanted it to continue to function several years down the road when they are a bit older so the area for hanging clothes had to big enough to fit full grown man clothing.
+On the other hand, I also wanted it to continue to function several years down the road when they are a bit older so the area for hanging clothes had to be big enough to fit full grown man clothing.

 Also, since this is a closet with sliding doors, you can only access one half of the closet at a time.
 So whatever built-ins I created needed to make sense with only one door open at a time.

 I came up with a few ideas and then used painters tape to see how they would actually work in the closet.

 The boys won’t be able to reach the clothes that are hanging on the bar for quite some time, but almost none of their everyday clothing needs to be hung up, so that wasn’t a deal breaker.

 Once the design was decided, I got to work on my DIY closet shelves!